-From November 2020, we will publish on our website a summary of requests for audits we receive from elected members.
-This will provide transparency around the information we receive from members of state parliament and local government councillors, and keep our stakeholders informed about why and how we audit these matters.
+We publish on our website a summary of requests for audits we receive from elected members: Requests for audits.
+This provides transparency around the information we receive from members of state parliament and local government councillors, and keeps our stakeholders informed about why and how we audit these matters.